Chaichas/Debugger_AISE/README.md

 The project is build using a Makefile.
 The different commands are described hereunder.

-To display the shared objects in the executed program:
+To display the shared objects (shared libraries) using a C code in the executed program:

 	make Run_show_Object

-To display the shared libraries in the executed program:
+To display the shared libraries using the SHELL in the executed program:

 	make Run_show_Lib